 Can dogs eat ham?
-The answer to that question isn’t a simple yes or no. There are many things to consider before feeding this meat to your dog, and, as always, you should as your vet before sharing human foods with your canine friend.
+The answer to that question isn’t a simple yes or no. There are many things to consider before feeding this meat to your dog, and, as always, you must ask your vet before sharing human foods with your canine friend.

 December is a month of holidays for just about everyone.
 As such, holidays mean cooking, and cooking means goodies.
-At times when we are cooking, we sometimes share scraps with our fur babies as a means to show them we love them–and because that begging is irresistible.
-But we need to be conscientious of what foods we share, as some are more harmful than others depending on how they are cooked.
+At times when we’re cooking, we sometimes share scraps with our fur babies as a means to show them we love them — and because that begging is irresistible!

 Can Dogs Eat Ham?

 When it comes to feeding dogs human foods, ham is a bit of a gray area.
 Yes, technically, it is a protein, which dogs need.
 However, store bought ham often contains a lot of sodium.

 Sodium in large enough quantities is bad enough for people, but it’s also bad for dogs.
 Sodium isn’t the only danger that this meat poses to pets.
 The preservatives are loaded with nitrates and nitrites, and these are also sodium-based.

 All this sodium can lead to severe side effects in dogs.
 It can also be toxic.
 Too much sodium can lead to symptoms such as vomiting, diarrhea, and lethargy.
 More seriously, it can cause seizures and kidney damage.

 If this isn’t bad enough, ham is also higher in fat than other meats.
 Since your dog’s diet likely already has the appropriate amount of healthy fats that your pup requires, ham would only be an unnecessary addition and result in possible digestive issues for your pet, instead.